Bar Business Plan Home

 7. Acquire Necessary Bar Equipment & Supplies - In order to start your bar business, you'll need to purchase all of the necessary equipment and supplies to run a successful operation.

 8. Market & Promote Your Business - Once you have all the necessary pieces in place, it’s time to start promoting and marketing your bar business.
-This includes creating a website, utilizing social media platforms like Facebook or Twitter, and having an effective Search Engine Optimization (SEO) strategy.
+Your marketing strategy should include creating a website, utilizing social media platforms like Facebook or Twitter, and having an effective Search Engine Optimization (SEO) strategy.
 You should also consider traditional marketing techniques such as radio or print advertising.

 Learn more about how to start a successful bar business: